filecoin-project/FIPs/FIPS/fip-xxxx.md

 GossiPBFT(i, proposal, participants) → decision, PoF
 ```

-A participant that invokes the _GossiPBFT()_ function starts a consensus instance identified by the sequence number _i_ and with an input value _proposal_.
-The _participants_ parameter is composed of the SPs that participate in this instance along with their respective individual weights (i.e., quality-adjusted power).
-The next section explains how the _participants_ are obtained from the power table.
-The invocation eventually returns a _decision_ value and a proof of finality _PoF_ that proves _decision_ is indeed the output of this consensus instance.
-In any invocation from F3, _decision_ is a finalized chain prefix in the form of a tipset. _PoF_ can be verified by using the _Verify()_ function that we explain below:
+A participant that invokes the $\texttt{GossiPBFT()}$ function starts a consensus instance identified by the sequence number $i$ and with an input value $proposal$.
+The $participants$ parameter is composed of the SPs that participate in this instance along with their respective individual weights (i.e., quality-adjusted power).
+The next section explains how the $participants$ are obtained from the power table.
+The invocation eventually returns a $decision$ value and a proof of finality $PoF$ that proves $decision$ is indeed the output of this consensus instance.
+In any invocation from F3, $decision$ is a finalized chain prefix in the form of a tipset. $PoF$ can be verified by using the $\texttt{Verify}()$ function that we explain below:

 ```
 Verify(PoF, decision, participants) → boolean
 ```

-This function uses the _PoF_ to verify that _decision_ was the output of some instance of consensus executed among the _participants_.
+This function uses the $PoF$ to verify that $decision$ was the output of some instance of consensus executed among the $participants$.

 ### Power Table and Consensus Participants

 As mentioned, the _power table_ is a system actor that maintains, among other things, the quality-adjusted power of each SP.
-Each tipset _t_ in the chain corresponds to a particular version of the power table denoted _PowerTable(t)_ that results from executing all messages in the chain from genesis to _t_.
+Each tipset $t$ in the chain corresponds to a particular version of the power table denoted $\texttt{PowerTable}(t)$ that results from executing all messages in the chain from genesis to $t$.
 The participants of an instance of GossiPBFT are determined by the power table resulting from the tipset finalized by the previous instance.
-More rigorously, the input parameter _participants_ of an instance _i_ is obtained from _PowerTable(decision<sub>i-1</sub>)_, where _decision<sub>i-1</sub>_ is the tipset output by instance _i-1_.
-If _i_ is the first consensus instance, _decision<sub>i-1</sub>_ is the genesis tipset.
+More rigorously, the input parameter $participants$ of an instance $i$ is obtained from $\texttt{PowerTable}(decision_{i-1})$, where $decision_{i-1}$ is the tipset output by instance $i-1$.
+If $i$ is the first consensus instance, $decision_{i-1}$ is the genesis tipset.

-We assume that _PowerTable(t)_ ignores any unnecessary data in the power table and returns the set consisting of each participant's identity and weight.
+We assume that $\texttt{PowerTable}(t)$ ignores any unnecessary data in the power table and returns the set consisting of each participant's identity and weight.

 ### F3 Pseudocode